iboalali/SP579Assembler/README.md

 ===================

 An assembler for a theoretical assembly machine called SP579 in C#.
-In this application you write the assembly code to generate a byte code that goes into the Linker.
+In this application you write the assembly code to generate a byte code that goes into the [Linker](https://github.com/iboalali/SP579Linker) then the [Simulator](https://github.com/iboalali/SP579Simulator).

 Mashine Description: [http://goo.gl/oOXBNY](http://goo.gl/oOXBNY)